Amelia Island Plantation: Golf

 One of the biggest attractions at Omni Amelia Island Resort are the golf courses.
 The resort boasts two championship courses.
 The Oak Marsh course, was Pete Dye's design, and winds through salt marshes and heritage oaks draped with spanish moss.
 The challenging Long Point course, designed by Tom Fazio, includes eight water hazards that must be crossed.

 Amelia River Golf Club

 Starting in 2005, the Amelia Island Company leased the Royal Amelia Golf Course and it was renamed Amelia River Golf Club in 2007.
 The property was owned by the city of Fernandina Beach, and was created by Tom Jackson.
-It is a traditional course with wide manicured fairways, large smooth greens and groups of trees at strategic points.
 When AIC filed for bankruptcy in 2009, the lease was terminated and possession was returned to the owner.

 Tennis

 Tennis is another big attraction at the resort.
 Omni Amelia Island Resort is home to 23 Har-Tru clay courts shaded by tall southern live oak trees during the day and fully lit at night.
 The facility offers the Cliff Drysdale tennis instruction program and has been rated the 16th best tennis resort in the United States by Tennis Resorts Online and a Top 50 Tennis Resort by Tennis Magazine.